CVS Health CEO Lynch steps down as national chain struggles to right its path

 CVS Health CEO Karen Lynch has stepped down and is being replaced by David Joyner as the health care giant continues to struggle with rising costs

-CVS Health CEO Karen Lynch has stepped down with company shares down 19% this year and the national drugstore chain struggling.
+CVS Health CEO Karen Lynch has stepped down with company shares sinking 19% this year and the health care giant struggling on several fronts.

-Lynch will be replaced by David Joyner, who will attempt to steer the health care giant through a worsening environment of rising medical costs.
+Company shares tumbled early Friday after CVS Health also said its third-quarter earnings will come in well below Wall Street expectations.

+The company has been operating “well below its potential and has fallen short in its investment and actuarial approach in recent years,” Glenview Capital Management said in a statement issued earlier this month.

+The hedge fund, which holds a stake in CVS Health, said it was offering “suggestions to enhance the governance, culture, efficiency, sustainability and growth of CVS Health.”

-Joyner, who will also join the company's board, most recently served as executive vice president of CVS Health, and president of CVS Caremark.
-He led the pharmacy services business, which provides solutions to employers, health plans and government entities and serves approximately 90 million members through Caremark, CVS Specialty, and other areas.
-Joyner has 37 years of health care and pharmacy benefit management experience.
+Joyner, who will also join the company's board, most recently served as executive vice president of CVS Health, and president of its pharmacy benefit management, or PBM, arm.
+He has 37 years of health care and pharmacy benefit management experience.

 CVS Health also announced on Friday that Chairman Roger Farah will now be executive chairman.